DATA-606-2023-FALL-TUESDAY/Madu_Pavani/docs/proposal.md

 12. ca: number of major vessels (0-3) colored by fluoroscopy
 13. thal: [normal; fixed defect; reversible defect]
 14. target: yes or no (1/0)
+- The variable target which is yes/no would be the target/label in the ML models- target which indicates whether a patient will have chances of heartattack or not
+- Age, Sex, cp(chest pain type), trestbps, chol may be some variables/predictors in the ML models.
+More research is required on the features selction going forward